 Centrally allocated courses and activities (CPD Controlled)

 For annual CPD such as Safeguarding, the CPD lead can create the course and ‘push’ this out to all or selected staff across the organisation.
 This is extremely time-saving and efficient.
 Once the course has been created as a template, it can be used time and again.
-The selected staff members will then see this in their My Work Area.
+The selected staff members will then see this in their Portfolio.

 CPD Lead/SLT reports for CPD Activities/Courses

 As previously mentioned, information from all individual staff members CPD activity is collated across the organisation to automatically provide the CPD lead and others in the SLT detailed, bespoke reports at the click of a mouse.

 Selecting CPD Activities/Courses returns a table of data of all of the CPD Activities/Courses information from all staff during the current review period.